lienryan/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview

-My project will be a travel blog that will allow users can create and read blog posts.
-Users will be able to create an account, log in, create, edit, and delete their blog posts like title, content, location, and date/time.
+My project will be a travel blog that will allow users to create and read blog posts.
+Users will be able to create an account, log in, create, edit and delete their blog posts like title, content, location, and date/time.

-I decided to make this project because I am passionate with travelling and I want to share my experiences about places where I travelled.
+I decided to make this project because I am passionate about travelling and I want to share my experiences  with the amazing places I have travelled.
 ### Features

 User login: Users will be able to create accounts and log in to the application.
 Each user will have a profile page.